JosephHardy/DockingElks/README.md

 - packer_0.12.1_linux_amd64.zip
 - snort-2.9.9.0.tar.gz

 3) Git bash within the DockingElks directory and run the command 'vagrant up'

+4) To configure the monitoring for ELK stack, add the file "filebeat-5.1.1-linux-x86_64.tar.gz" to the shared_agent folder and run the filbeat.sh file in the /tmp/shared folder on the agent

 ### Machines can all be loaded at once with `vargant up`.
 Not advised as they take up 12GB Ram between them and really slow down the computer